ThorNicolai/System_Administration_Project/assignment03/Tenders/Proposal 2.md

 * Packet tracer document with the logical proposal.
 * PNG file with the physical proposal (floor plan).
-* md document with de documentation of the proposal.
+* Md document with de documentation of the proposal.
 * Excel document with the invoice